 While quitting drinking is not easy, it is possible, and there are plenty of helpful techniques you can implement to help you kick the habit for good.
 We’ve got a few good suggestions to help you quit and considerations for your recovery.

 Be Prepared for Withdrawal Symptoms

-If you’re a regular drinker, and you’ve been abusing alcohol for quite a while, stopping is likely to bring upon withdrawal symptoms.
+Things to Consider When You Decide to Quit Drinking: If you’re a regular drinker, and you’ve been abusing alcohol for quite a while, stopping is likely to bring upon withdrawal symptoms.
 Dr. Steven Melemis, the author of the book, “I Want to Change My Life: How to Overcome Anxiety, Depression, and Addiction,” wrote, “Withdrawal occurs because your brain works like a spring when it comes to addiction.
 Drugs and alcohol are brain depressants that push down the spring.
 They suppress your brain’s production of neurotransmitters like noradrenaline.
-When you stop using drugs or alcohol, it’s like taking the weight off the spring, and your brain rebounds by producing a surge of adrenaline that causes withdrawal symptoms.”
+When you stop using drugs or alcohol, it’s like taking the weight off the spring.
+Your brain rebounds by producing a surge of adrenaline that causes withdrawal symptoms.”

 Withdrawal symptoms from alcohol will generally last around seven days.
 They are uncomfortable and can even require medical assistance and monitoring.
 For that reason, it is best to check into a rehabilitation clinic or stay with a trusted friend or loved one when you quit drinking.
 Having someone around who can help you get medical assistance if you need it is important.

 The Recovery Village, a rehabilitation clinic in Umatilla, Florida, published a list of common withdrawal symptoms many people experience when they quit drinking.
 These symptoms include: